 Your final project considers an event in recent US history.
-You will curate and assemble a packet of primary sources that future students can use to study that event.
+Curate and assemble a digital collection of primary sources that future students can use to study that event.
 See guidelines and rubric on Blackboard.
 There is no final exam for this class.